 The process of screening and assessment is designed to determine a person's eligibility for services and the organization's ability to provide those services.
 A person-centred assessment process helps to maximize opportunities for the persons served to gain access to the organization's programs and services.
 Each person served is actively involved in, and has a significant role in, the assessment process.
 Assessments are conducted in a manner that identifies the historical and current information of the person served as well as the person's strengths, needs, abilities, and preferences.
-Assessment data may be gathered through various means, including face-to-face contact, telehealth, or written material, and from various sources, including the person served, the person's family or significant others, and external resources.
+Assessment data may be gathered through various means, including face-to-face contact, telehealth, or written material, and from various sources, including the person served, the person's family or significant others, and external sources.

 - Policies and procedures defining access

-- Primary assessment
+- \blacksquare Assessment(s)

 - Waiting list criteria

 - Interpretive summary

 - Orientation to services

+- Access and screening

+- Admission criteria and process

+- Ineligibility/exclusionary criteria